Chocolate— Nature’s Premier Aphrodisiac

 Anandamide is widely understood to provide a blissful state of mind.
 It binds to the same receptor sites in the brain as THC (an intoxicating chemical present in marijuana) inducing a peaceful state of euphoria.

-What makes chocolate so sexy?
+What makes chocolate so romantic?

 Another mood-altering component of chocolate is PEA (phenethylamine).
 Although chocolate contains small amounts, PEA stimulates the CNS triggering the release of pleasure-inducing endorphins.